 Section 1206 of the 1988 Act authorizes the President to proclaim modifications to the HTS, on the basis of recommendations by the Commission under section 1205, if he determines that the proposed changes are in conformity with U.S. obligations under the HS Convention and do not run counter to the national economic interest of the United States.
 The modifications can be proclaimed only after the expiration of a 60-day period5 that begins on the date the President submits a report to the Committee on Ways and Means of the House of Representatives and to the Committee on Finance of the Senate; the report must enumerate the proposed modifications and the reasons for making them.
-Such proclaimed modifications cannot become effective before the 15th day after the text of the implementing proclamation is published in the Federal Register.
+Such proclaimed

-3 Under the terms of article 2 of the HS Convention, the nomenclature annex is a part of the Convention, and a reference to the Convention is deemed to include a reference to the annex.
+3Under the terms of article 2 of the HS Convention, the nomenclature annex is a part of the Convention, and a reference to the Convention is deemed to include a reference to the annex.

-4 Section 1202(6) of the 1988 Act limits the scope of "technical rectifications" to include clerical or typographical errors that do not affect the substance or meaning of the text, such as errors in spelling, numbering, punctuation, or indentation and also to inadvertent errors (including inadvertent omissions) in cross-references between headings, subheadings, or notes, as well as to similar errors.
+4Section 1202(6) of the 1988 Act limits the scope of "technical rectifications" to include clerical or typographical errors that do not affect the substance or meaning of the text, such as errors in spelling, numbering, punctuation, or indentation and also to inadvertent errors (including inadvertent omissions) in cross-references between headings, subheadings, or notes, as well as to similar errors.

-5 This period is computed based on "legislative days" and therefore excludes Saturdays and Sundays (unless Congress is in session) and any other day on which either the House or the Senate is not in session.
+5This period is computed based on "legislative days" and therefore excludes Saturdays and Sundays (unless Congress is in session) and any other day on which either the House or the Senate is not in session.